5 Great Expectation Setting Tricks Every Manager Needs

 Be specific and realistic in setting expectations

 One of the key tips for effective expectation setting at work is to be specific and realistic.
 Being specific helps to avoid confusion and misunderstandings by clearly outlining the desired outcome and the steps needed to achieve it.
 In addition, it ensures that everyone on the team is working towards the same goal.
 It is also important to set realistic expectations considering resources, time, and team capabilities.
-Overburdening employees with unrealistic expectations can lead to demotivation and burnout.
+Overburdening employees with unrealistic expectations can lead to demotivated employees and burnout.
 Remember that expectation setting goes both ways.
 While you are setting expectations for your team, there’s a lot that is expected from you too!
 Check out the guide here to understand this better: Top 10 Tips to Fulfill New Manager Expectations

 Use the SMART goals framework to set expectations